JuliusTechCo/JuliusGraph/FAQ.md

 1. How to convert my Python/C++/Java/.Net/R/Julia/SQL applications to Julius, and get the benefits of Graph?

-    The great news is that your existing data and analytical libraries built in these languages can be re-used.
-You don't have to abandon your battle tested production libraries and restart from scratch!
-The migration to Julius involves two easy steps:
+    The great news is that your existing data and analytical libraries in these languages can be re-used.
+You don't have to abandon your battle tested libraries and restart from scratch!
+The migration of an application or system to Julius involves two easy steps:

       * wrap the existing data and analytical classes and functions using the Julius' `Atom` base class.
-Julius offers generic wrappers that works out of box for modern programming languages that support reflection, such as Python, Java, R, .Net and Julia etc. These generic reflection based Atom wrapper works automatically for any classes and functions written in these languages.
-For older languages that do not support reflection, such as C/C++, additional manual effort is required to write these wrappers for individual functions and classes, however this additional work is largely machanical and can be done rather quickly.
+Julius offers generic wrappers that works out of box for modern programming languages that support reflection, such as Python, Java, R, .Net and Julia etc. These generic reflection based Atom wrapper works automatically for any classes and functions in these languages.
+For older languages that do not support reflection, such as C/C++, additional manual effort is required to write Atom wrappers for individual functions and classes, however this additional work is largely machanical and can be done rather quickly by experienced developers.
       * declare the entire data and analytical pipeline using Julius RuleDSL, which can reference and use the existing libaries via the `Atom` wrappers.
 This step only require minimal efforts and a small amount of coding, thanks to the low-code nature of RuleDSL.
 A complex data and analytical pipeline with hundreds or thousands of nodes can be built with a few dozen lines of rules in RuleDSL, as shown in Julius' [tutorials](https://juliustechco.github.io/JuliusGraph).

-   The conversion only require minimal efforts if the existing system is built in a modern language like Python, Java, .Net, R, Julia etc.  Our experience shows that a complex real world system can be fully converted in a few weeks, by developers who are knowledgeable with the system's business logic and code base.
+   The conversion only require minimal efforts if the existing system is built in a modern programming language.
+Our experience shows that a complex real world system can be fully converted in a few weeks, by developers who are knowledgeable with the system's business logic and code base.
 For C/C++ applications and systems, it would require more time and efforts for writing and testing the wrappers manually.

+2. Can I mix and match Atoms written in different programming languages in the same computational DAG?

+    Yes!
+Julius automatically takes care of the interop between them if these Atoms' input and output are all of standard types.
+Additional development work, such as serialization, is only require if you want to pass a non-standard object from one language to another.

-1. How to integrate Julius Graph Engine with an existing system or application?
+3. How to integrate Julius Graph Engine with an existing system or application?

-    Existing systems and applications can easily access Julius' Graph Engine using Julius' easy-to-use APIs.
+    Existing systems and applications can  access Julius' Graph Engine via Julius' easy-to-use APIs.
 Julius supports a low level API for Julia, C/C++ and Python clients, as well as a high level REST API that can be called from any programming languages.
 The low-level API is faster and more granular, which is recommended for building high performing systems.
 The high-level API is easy to use and integrate, which is recommended for general use cases.

-1. What databases and data sources Julius supports?
+4. What databases and data sources Julius supports?

-   Julius comes with a rich set of data connectors out of box, including relational databases, NoSQL databases (Hadoop/Spark etc), data files, web data sources etc. If you need additional data connectors Julius does not yet support, you can write your own connectors as new Atoms using any major programming languages.
+   Julius comes with a rich set of data connectors out of box, including relational databases, NoSQL databases (Hadoop/Spark etc), data files, web data sources etc. If you need additional data connectors Julius does not yet support, you can write your own connectors by inheriting from the Atom interface, using any major programming languages.

-2. Can I use data visualization tools such Tableau and Qlik with Julius?
+5. Can I use data visualization tools such Tableau and Qlik with Julius?

    Absolutely.
 Results from Julius graph can be fed into Tableau and Qlik for visualization and reporting.